tnguyen21/forest/experiments/word_len_experiment/README.md

 TODO

+There's the question of adding the correct paths to the `PYTHONPATH` variable and how to do that on different environments.

+As it stands, the script can only be run locally within VS Code or with some work arounds with adding the root directory to one's `PYTHONPATH`

 ### Deserializing Results

 To de-serialize a `.pkl` file and then view results from a particular run, reference the following code snippet.